IPM Policy and Plan

 Every public, private and charter school (K-12 and attached preschools) in Utah must now have a written Integrated Pest Management (IPM) policy and plan that is followed by the district or school, and that is available for inspection upon request by a local health official.
 This requirement is part of the amended Utah Administrative Code R392-200-7(12), Pest Management, otherwise known as the "School Rule."

 This page was created to assist schools and/or districts in the construction of an IPM plan.
 Links to model IPM policies and plans can be found below.
-The "USU Model IPM Policy & Plan" below is a comprehensive plan that incorporates much of the information within the colored tiles below.
-The plan adheres to Utah Administrative Rule R392-200-7(12).
+The Utah State University model IPM Policy and plan below is a comprehensive plan that adheres to Utah Administrative Rule R392-200-7(12).
 The other model plans and guides can be used to create an ideal plan for your school or district.

 IPM Policies and Plans: Getting Started